zalando-stups/spring-boot-etcd/README.md

       -initial-cluster etcd0=http://10.170.0.10:2380 \
       -initial-cluster-state new

-Write a small spring boot application and add this project as dependency.
+Write a small Spring Boot application and add this project as a dependency.
 Use an autowired field of type EtcdService to inject the service into your bean.
 Call the methods to retrieve key-value pairs from etcd.

-## Build
+## Building

     mvn clean install